-You may have heard of this credit cards feature before, but do you know how instalment payment plans work?
+You may have heard of this credit card feature before, but do you know how instalment payment plans work?
 Learn more about it here and how you can take advantage of instalment payment plans now.

 Instalment payment plan or easy payment plan are actually the same thing.
-Essentially it is a feature which gives you the flexibility to use your credit card to make a payment for a substantial amount then repay it in installments within a certain period.
+Essentially it is a feature which gives you the flexibility to use your credit card to make a payment for a substantial amount then repay it in instalments within a certain period.
 The duration for the instalments will depend on the financial institutions or credit card issuers.
 However it usually ranges from 3 months to 24 months.

 Instalment payments are particularly useful for larger purchases such as electrical items and furniture.
 However there are certain things you need to know to take advantage of this feature.

 How do I take advantage of an instalment payment plan?

 1. Make sure the interest charges are zero